Inhalt

 Although this will cost you more per month, you will save money overall as you’ll enjoy more free listings.
 So to reduce your fees, pick the store subscription that best correlates with the number of listings you’ll be adding each month.

-3. Become a Top-Rated Seller (TRS)
+3. Use the eBay Fee Calculator to Become a Top-Rated Seller (TRS)

 This is one of the best things you can do when selling on eBay because you can reap some big rewards, including a discount on your final value fees.